 Is contemporary design more your style?

-This kitchen is a perfect example of contemporary design because it focuses on 3 simple design or color elements; white, metal and light blue.
-Cabinet configurations, hardware and other elements consistently emphasize a horizontal line throughout, including the wired foil finish which has a subtle horizontal "wired" pattern that helps guide your eyes from wall to wall making it appear larger and more spacious.
-Decor is minimal but bold, and reflects simple geometric shapes.
+This kitchen is a perfect example of contemporary design because it focuses on 3 simple design or color elements; white, metal, and light blue.
+Cabinet configurations, hardware, and other elements consistently emphasize a horizontal line throughout, including the wired foil finish which has a subtle horizontal “wired” pattern that helps guide your eyes from wall to wall making it appear larger and more spacious.
+The decor is minimal but bold and reflects simple geometric shapes.

 Stainless steel drawer boxes match the stainless appliances and wired foiled cabinetry adding a contemporary look and feel to the cabinet interiors as well.

 Consider using neutral colors for the backdrop and bold accent colors to add interest and dimension to the space.

 Think horizontal or vertical … horizontal grain cabinets are a popular choice because they create the illusion of a wider space and make the room feel more spacious.

 Vertical grain cabinets are also a popular choice and create a reverse effect giving the illusion of height, making a room feel taller and more open.

 Lift-Up and Bi-Fold Cabinets help create horizontal lines in your contemporary design while keeping your stored items more accessible.

 Open shelving is a favorite design selection because it creates an open feel to the space and adds more horizontal design elements.